Why should you sell two months before a promotion launches?

 Here are a few tips to help you get started selling promotions two-months before they are scheduled to run:

 - Create a calendar (and stick to it!).
-You should create an integrated promotions calendar for the entire year that maps out when you will be running contests, ballots, and deals and how they will align with special sections, holidays, events, or other sales initiatives.
+You should create an integrated promotions calendar for the entire year that maps out when you will be running contests, ballots, and quizzes and how they will align with special sections, holidays, events, or other sales initiatives.
 This year-long calendar does not need to be incredibly detailed.
 Here’s an example of what one might look like (click here to learn more about how to plan your year-long promotions calendar):

 In addition to the high-level calendar, you should also have a more detailed calendar mapped out for the upcoming two months.
 As you are creating these more detailed calendars, consider the following: